wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

   ```
   wavefront.freemium-account=true
   ```
-    {% include tip.html content="If you don’t want Operations for Applications to auto-negotiation a freemium account for you, set the value to `false`."%}
+    {% include tip.html content="If you don’t want Operations for Applications to auto-negotiate a freemium account for you, set the value to `false`."%}
 1. Restart your application.

 <a name="proxy"></a>